 Since India generally imports weapons following decisions made either by the Defence Acquisition Council (DAC) headed by the Defence Minister or the Defence Procurement Board (DPB) headed by the Defence Secretary, it is they, not the country as such, will come under CAATSA restrictions provided they, as persons, seek loans from the US, apply for American visas or buy American properties and so on.

-However, the sanctions that will really matter to India when it is unable to buy the Russian arms by paying US dollars, the only international currency through which global arms interactions do take place.
-Secondly, India will be prevented from getting US arms, dual-use technologies, and nuclear-related items from the US unless these have review and approval by the United States government.
+However, the sanctions will really matter to India when it is unable to buy the Russian arms by paying US dollars, the only international currency through which global arms interactions do take place.
+Secondly, India will be prevented from getting US arms, dual-use technologies, and nuclear-related items from the US unless these have reviewed and approved by the United States government.

 And it is precisely here that India’s hopes lie.
 While reviewing, the US President, or for that matter the Secretary of State or the Treasury Secretary can seek exceptional treatment from the Congress under the plea that the exception is in the vital national security interests of the US to have ties with the concerned country, that it would not significantly increase the risk of compromising United States defense systems and operational capabilities, and that the concerned country (to-be-sanctioned) is taking steps to reduce its dealings in terms of Russian weapons purchases.